joshuanunn/monkey-plusplus/README.md

 ## Building

-All development was completed within a Linux envionment, so builds should be fairly straightforward on most POSIX systems.
+All development was completed within a Linux environment, so builds should be fairly straightforward on most POSIX systems.
 Builds on Windows may require a little more work, but the easiest option is to use WSL (Windows Subsystem for Linux).
 Build tools are required for use of `make` (e.g. `build-essential` under Linux) and a modern C++ compiler supporting the C++17 standard, as the implementations make use of some C++17 features.
 The GCC compiler suite was used for development and testing, but this should be mostly compatible with other compilers (some of the compiler flags may need to be changed or removed).

 The [interpreter](./interpreter/) and [compiler](./compiler) implementations are each fully standalone, but share a common core comprising the `ast`, `builtins`, `lexer`, `object`, `parser` and `token` source files (with minor differences between the two implementations).
 The standard Makefile builds provide a REPL for both the interpreter and compiler to be able to enter and execute Monkey code, which are generated in the repository root as `monkey-interpreter` and `monkey-compiler`.